This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 Or how you will feel about it.

-The decisions you make in labor may be the very opposite to those you thought you’d make.
+The decisions you make in labour may be the very opposite to those you thought you’d make.

 There will be things you regret.
 And may be great distress.